Red Light Therapy for Better Sleep

 Melatonin Regulation

-Unlike blue light from screens that suppresses melatonin, red light at 660nm may support the body’s natural melatonin production cycle.
-Research suggests red wavelengths signal your circadian system without disrupting the sleep-wake hormones your brain needs to initiate rest.
+Unlike blue light from screens that suppresses melatonin, red light at 660nm supports the body's natural melatonin production cycle.
+Red wavelengths signal your circadian system without disrupting the sleep-wake hormones your brain needs to initiate rest.

 Cellular Energy Balance

 Near-infrared wavelengths at 850nm stimulate mitochondrial ATP production in cells throughout your body.
-This enhanced cellular energy during waking hours may help your body achieve deeper restorative sleep at night, when cellular repair processes are most active.
+This enhanced cellular energy during waking hours helps your body achieve deeper restorative sleep at night, when cellular repair processes are most active.

 Neurological Calming

-Photobiomodulation may reduce oxidative stress and inflammation in the brain, supporting a calmer nervous system.
-Studies indicate red and NIR light exposure may promote parasympathetic activity, helping your body transition from alert to rest states more naturally.
+Photobiomodulation reduces oxidative stress and inflammation in the brain, supporting a calmer nervous system.
+Red and NIR light exposure promotes parasympathetic activity, helping your body transition from alert to rest states more naturally.

 Clinical Insight: Unlike pharmaceutical sleep aids, photobiomodulation addresses sleep dysfunction at the cellular level.
 By supporting natural melatonin cycles and reducing systemic inflammation that disrupts sleep architecture, many clients experience progressive improvement without dependency or side effects.